fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Add Features
 ------------

-Create some :class:`QgsFeature` instances and pass a list of them to provider's :func:`addFeatures` method.
+Create some `QgsFeature <https://qgis.org/pyqgis/3.0/core/Feature/QgsFeature.html>`_ instances and pass a list of them to provider's
+`addFeatures <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorDataProvider.html#qgis.core.QgsVectorDataProvider.addFeatures>`_ method.
 It will return two values: result (true/false) and list of added features (their ID is set by the data store).

-To set up the attributes you can either initialize the feature passing a :class:`QgsFields` instance or call :func:`initAttributes` passing the number of fields you want to be added.
+To set up the attributes of the feature, you can either initialize the feature passing a `QgsFields <https://qgis.org/pyqgis/3.0/core/other/QgsFields.html>`_ object (you can obtain that from the `fields() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.fields>`_ method of the vector layer) or call `initAttributes() <https://qgis.org/pyqgis/3.0/core/Feature/QgsFeature.html#qgis.core.QgsFeature.initAttributes>`_ passing the number of fields you want to be added.

 .. code-block:: python